Self Care (album): Release and promotion

 On 17 July 2020, Yours Truly performed live on Triple J's Like a Version segment, performing a cover of Oasis's "Don't Look Back in Anger" and their track "Composure".
+Yours Truly was planned to appear in the US as part of the Sad Summer Fest touring festival in July and August 2020, but this was postponed to July and August 2021 due to the COVID-19 pandemic.

 Reception

 Writing for Tone Deaf, journalist Tyler Jenke described the album as "an important release for this exceptional outfit, and one that will resonate for years to come."

 Wall of Sound felt that the album represented the band "stepping up onto a comfortable pedestal" and additionally called the album "a breath of fresh air for any music fan."

 Depth Mag's Andrew Cauchi called the album "a fearless charge into stardom for one of Australia's most promising talents".
 Cauchi additionally thought the album "[declared] the band's credentials on the global stage" and likened it to Avril Lavigne and Kelly Clarkson's early 2000s releases.

 Noizze's Will Marshall stated: "Listening to Self Care feels like going through life with your best friend by your side, a supportive companion to get you through the toughest times with empathy and levity."
 Marshall added: "This album... should make Yours Truly the pop-punk superstars they deserve to be."

 Into the Pit's Sian Wilkins praised the album, writing: "Yours Truly literally threw this album at the industry as a force to be reckoned with: it adds to their catalogue of flawless material and demonstrates their growth as an outfit."

 Self Care debuted and peaked at number 19 on the ARIA Albums Chart for the chart dated 28 September 2020.
 The following week, the album fell more than thirty-one places into the lower fifty.